 Recognition of revenues arising from nonexchange transactions, which include revenues from taxes, certain grants and contributions, is based on the primary characteristic from which the revenues are received by the City.
-For the City, funds received under the state transit assistance funding possess the characteristic of a voluntary nonexchange transaction similar to a grant.
+For the City, funds received under the State of Good Repair funding possess the characteristic of a voluntary nonexchange transaction similar to a grant.
 Such revenues are recognized in the period when all eligibility requirements have been met.